FAQ

 Students signed up for the overnight option stay at Teter Residence Hall (501 N Sunrise Dr., Bloomington, IN 47406).
 The building is located on the Indiana University Bloomington Campus.
 It is a short walking distance from the classroom building (0.9 miles).

-Dining will be held at Wright Residence Hall (501 N Eagleson Ave, Bloomington, IN 47406) and is a short walk from the classroom building (0.8 miles)
+Dining will be held at Forest Residence Hall (1725 E 3rd St, Bloomington, IN 47406) and is a short walk from the classroom building (0.9 miles)

 What are the pick-up/drop-off times for the camp?